diannamcallister/CommunityHelp/README.md

 # Overview for a normal user

-* Login username: user
+* Login email: user123@gmail.com
-* Login Password: user
+* Login Password: user123
+(this user is located in toronto so you will only see users that are in toronto once you login.
+For more information on different users, please look at the google doc above.)

 In this section we will go through all the pages a normal user for the application will see/interact with.
 We will also be explaining the API endpoints/routes we have created.